Communication in IT: Why Soft Skills Matter

 “You can be the best coder in the world, but if you can’t get on (a) call or be in a meeting with a customer and work through an issue and not lose your temper or sound condescending, then you’re not going to do well on a team,” she said.

-Soft skills are also critical to pursuing leadership roles in an IT department or company, said Daniel Hawkins, an adjunct IT instructor at SNHU.
-IT leaders often spend a lot more time working with other departments and with other business leaders than sitting behind a computer.
+Soft skills are critical to pursuing leadership roles in an IT department or company, said Daniel Hawkins, an adjunct IT instructor at SNHU.
+IT leaders often spend a lot more time collaborating with multiple departments and with other business leaders than sitting behind a computer.

 “Moving away from the keyboard means that the IT professional starts having people work for them,” said Hawkins.
 “It also means working in teams, which is very collaborative.
 As the IT professional grows, that team collaboration evolves into leadership roles, which guides the teams to where they need to be.”